 - The assessment process in the selection of borrowers is considered clearly defined, detailed, and wellstructured: - Prospective borrowers are assessed based on their financial profile and governance.
 A THFC Relationship Manager (RM) is assigned to carry out the evaluation of a prospective borrower.
-The assessment includes an analysis of accounts, business plans and projections, scrutiny of regulatory and audit reports, comparison of performance indicators, review of risk registers and an assessment of management capabilities. - Eligible borrowers must be Housing Associations, registered and regulated as a provider of social housing with the relevant regulator. - THFC considers all activities of the Housing Association in relation to its corporate purpose and mission and its provision of social and affordable housing. - Following approval from the Executive Committee the RM will issue a Term Sheet and a mandate for the borrower to accept.
+The assessment includes an analysis of accounts, business plans and projections, scrutiny of regulatory and audit reports, comparison of performance indicators, review of risk registers and an assessment of management capabilities. - Eligible borrowers must be Housing Associations, registered and regulated as a provider of social housing with the relevant regulator. - THFC considers all activities of the Housing Association in relation to its corporate purpose and mission and its provision of social and affordable housing. - Additionally for green projects: borrowers are required to outline their green categories' expenditures, such as nature of works, capex and timeframe, and need to demonstrate that an appropriate proportion of proceeds will be allocated to green projects. - Following approval from the Executive Committee the RM will issue a Term Sheet and a mandate for the borrower to accept.
 This leads to the Treasury team starting preparations for loan documentation and new issuance and a pricing of the loan, in accordance with borrower requirements on timing. - The Executive Committee ("the Committee") is responsible for the utilisation of the proceeds in accordance with the Framework criteria.
 This Committee is composed of representatives of: - Chief Executive - Group Treasurer - Credit and Risk Director.

 - The traceability and verification of the selection and evaluation of the projects is ensured throughout the process: - The Executive Committee will review annually that borrowers (outstanding loans) are in compliance with the social housing regulations.
 In addition, loan agreements contain covenants for Housing Association to remain regulated.
-In addition, the RM is in charge of maintaining and monitoring the portfolio (borrowers) compliance of the loan agreements. - The Regulator of Social Housing conducts thorough monitoring of UK Housing Associations which would include potential ESG controversies.
+In addition, the RM is in charge of maintaining and monitoring the portfolio (borrowers) compliance of the loan agreements.
+Borrowers qualifying for sustainable bond issuances will also be subjected to reporting yearly on the completion and impact of green projects annually.
+In case a green project is no longer eligible, the Issuer will work with the borrower to find an eligible green project as substitute, and as a last resort, require the borrower to repay the amount of the loan corresponding to the green project that is no longer eligible. - The Regulator of Social Housing conducts thorough monitoring of UK Housing Associations which would include potential ESG controversies.
 THFC's own monitoring of ESG controversies will rely on the regulator, as THFC work closely with the regulator on these topics. - The Executive Committee decisions on all new loans is registered in meeting minutes.
 Also, following approval and acceptance of the terms by the borrower, all loans are documented by a loan agreement.